tessac2/copernicus-training/README.md

 # Jupyter notebook tutorials for C3S and CAMS
 This repository contains Jupyter notebook training material for the [Copernicus Climate Change Service (C3S)](https://climate.copernicus.eu/) and the [Copernicus Atmosphere Monitoring Service (CAMS)](https://atmosphere.copernicus.eu/).
 Some notebooks were produced for specific training events, but all can be used as standalone tutorials.
 Below is a description of each notebook, listed in reverse chronological order.
 Each description includes a high level outline of the training content and objectives, describing the tools and data presented.
 If a notebook was developed for a particular training event, this event is also described.
-At the end of each description are links to run the notebook in [Binder](https://mybinder.org/) and to view a rendered version in [nbviewer](https://nbviewer.jupyter.org/).
+At the end of each description are links to run the notebook in [Binder](https://mybinder.org/), in [Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index) and to view a rendered version in [nbviewer](https://nbviewer.jupyter.org/).

 ---